marissaposner/graph-hackathon-2023/README.md

 ## About

-Chat With the Graph is an open-source project built for the Graph Protocol ecosystem that allows users to ask ChatGPT to visualize their data and then our frontend displays the results.
+ChatWithTheGraph is an open-source project built for the Graph Protocol ecosystem that allows users to ask ChatGPT to visualize their data and then our frontend displays the results.

 ## Getting Started